ViktoriaRo/Syntax-analyzer/Peer-review report.md

 ### General characteristics
 * How fast it works
+It works fast enough.
+No problems at this step.
 * How easy was it to launch the program
+In the README.md I found explicit steps of installation dependences and lounching program.
 * How easy it was to read and understand the code
 * Any other comments of general nature, with examples as needed